lvl1/courses/salt-cloud-minion-deployment-part2.md

 ## Configure Cloud Providers and Profiles

-We need to create two new directories that will hold our provider configuration and our droplet profiles.
-Make the new directories:

-    mkdir /etc/salt/cloud.profiles.d
-    mkdir /etc/salt/cloud.providers.d

 The cloud provider configuration file specifies what provider to connect to and controls access to your DigitalOcean account:

     vim /etc/salt/cloud.providers.d/digitalocean.conf